revathskumar/blog.revathskumar.com/_drafts/2015-06-23-php-deploy-yii-app-using-capistrano.md

 role :app, %w{deploy@staging.example.com}
 ```

+`deploy` is the user we created on server while setting up.

-The basic setup for the deployment of our Yii app is ready. but thats not enough we need to update the production and staging configuration on server for respective deployments.
+The basic setup for the deployment of our Yii app is ready. but thats not enough we need to update the production and staging configuration on respective server along with deployments.

-In rails we used to put the configuration in the shared folder and symlink to current deployment.
+In rails we used to put the configuration in the shared folder and symlink to current deployment folder.
 This doesn't work in Yii application.
 It will throw an path error if you try to do so.
-So we need to upload the production configuration directly to current deployment.
+So we need to upload the production configuration directly to current deployment folder.

 ### Custom rake task to upload configuration.

 For uploading production and staging configuration first we need them separately in our development machine.
 I put my production configuration in `protected/config/config-production.php` and added to `.gitignore` so I won't add those to git by mistake.
-Same way for staging I put staging configuration in `protected/config/config-staging.php` and added to `.gitignore`.
+Same way for staging I put configuration in `protected/config/config-staging.php` and added to `.gitignore`.

 In order to upload the configuration, we need to write the custom rake task.
 The `cap init` command have created `lib/capistrano/tasks` folder for it.